-Figure 2 shows that our model generates amygdala activity upsurges accompanying changes in the valuation input to orbitofrontal cortex, and that these upsurges are valence-asymmetric: negative changes in valuation (losses) produce greater affective arousal increases than equivalent positive changes (gains).
+Fig. 2 shows that our model generates amygdala activity upsurges accompanying changes in the valuation input to orbitofrontal cortex, and that these upsurges are valenceasymmetric: negative changes in valuation (losses) produce greater affective arousal increases than equivalent positive changes (gains).
 This neurological behavior is produced mainly through a modulation of amygdala-encoded emotional arousal by a reward prediction error signal.
-This is simply the discrepancy between expected and actual stimulus valuation, and as such represents the effect of the surprising nature of a stimulus on how emotionally arousing it is.
+This is simply the discrepancy between expected and actual stimu-

-Figure 2: Arousal modulation of valuation. a) The "emotionless" input signal to orbitofrontal cortex consists here of positive and negative valuation changes of varying magnitude.
+Fig. 2.
+Arousal modulation of valuation. (a) The "emotionless" input signal to orbitofrontal cortex consists here of positive and negative valuation changes of varying magnitude.
 The vertical axis can be interpreted as a sort of neural currency scale: upward steps in the graph thus represent gains, while stepping down indicates a loss.
-Positive/negative sign corresponds to appetitive/aversive valence. b) Emotional arousal reflected in amygdala activity.
+Positive/negative sign corresponds to appetitive/aversive valence. (b) Emotional arousal reflected in amygdala activity.
 Decoded output from spiking neuron populations (see Appendix B).
-Upsurges correspond to arousal increases coinciding with changes in the externally provided stimulus value signal in a), demonstrating the role such changes play in influencing emotional engagement. c) Multiplicative modulation of the activity presented in a) by that shown in b).
+Upsurges correspond to arousal increases coinciding with changes in the externally provided stimulus value signal in (a), demonstrating the role such changes play in influencing emotional engagement. (c) Multiplicative modulation of the activity presented in (a) by that shown in (b).
 Emotional arousal can induce significant changes in valuation from the baseline input signal.